Ultimate Music Festival Survival Guide

 No matter how many festivals I attend, I never know how much cash to bring.
 As a rule of thumb, I always bring at least $60 in cash but typically by day 2 or 3, I’ll admit defeat to obnoxiously high ATM withdrawal fees.

-Tip: I always bring an assortment of snacks including a combination of chips, crackers, Fig Newtons, Chex Mix, breakfast bars, and fruit.
+Tip: I always bring an assortment of snacks including a combination of chips, nuts, crackers, Fig Newtons, Chex Mix, breakfast bars, and/or fruit for back at the campsite.

 Fill the cooler to the brim with ice before heading into the festival grounds.
 It’s going to melt quickly so be prepared to buy a bag or two (roughly $5- $11 a pop) at the festival.